-- 1 box cake mix any flavor, I used white
+- 1 box cake mix (I used white)

 - Take the container of frosting and mix it into the crumble mixture.
 This takes a little elbow grease to get it all mixed in.
 The mixture will be between a batter and a dough.

-- Prepare a cookie sheet by covering with wax paper.
-In this step, you will be using your hands so make sure they are clean.
-In order to keep the batter from sticking too much and to roll balls easier, I spray my hands with a little cooking spray.
-Scoop out about 1 tablespoon of batter and roll into a ball between your hands.
-Place on wax paper.
-Continue to make balls with the rest of the dough.
+- Prepare a cookie sheet with wax paper.
+Scoop out about 1 tablespoon of cake mixture and roll it into a ball between your hands.
+Place each ball on the wax paper and continue to make balls with the rest of the mixture.

-- Melt chips/bark in a microwave-safe bowl for 45 seconds.
-Stir and continue to melt at 20-second intervals until fully melted.
-You can also use a double boiler on the stove, make sure no water or condensation gets in or it will seize!!
-This happened to me once and it was terrible!
-Nothing makes you feel like a failure in the kitchen more than seized chocolate ?.
+- Melt the candy coating in a microwave-safe bowl for 45 seconds.
+Stir the coating and continue to melt at 20-second intervals until fully melted.
+You can also use a double boiler on the stove.

-- Dip each ball into the melted coating and make sure the ball is completely covered.
-I use an iced tea spoon that has a long handle to do this.
-Tap off excess coating and place on wax paper.
-Sprinkle with sprinkles so they stick before bark sets, you can do about 5-6 at a time and then sprinkle.
+- Dip each ball into the melted coating and coat it completely.
+Tap off the excess coating and place the ball back on the wax paper.
+Immediately top the ball with sprinkles so they stick before bark sets.

-- Allow balls to set completely, at least an hour.
-You can speed it up in the fridge, or if it's really warm you should just put them in there.
-I've also frozen these ahead of time and they still taste great!
+- Allow the balls to set completely before enjoying.
+You can speed up the process in the fridge, or if it's a really warm day, you should put them in the fridge so they set.